RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Symposium 2024 review/reply-to-jlf-review.md

 Most probably, the fact that DECODE allows a limited set of target Unicode encodings is misleading, and therefore a bad design decision.
 Thanks for bringing this aspect to my attention.

+(p.
+47)
+>I’m not aware of WTF32, and I don’t see how it could be needed.
+There is no low/high surrogates in UTF32.
+>Do you have links?

+I can't seem to be able to recover the links I once had, my bad; I have not invented the term.
+Just because UTF-32 does not allow lone surrogates, we _need_ WTF-32.
+For example, when handling WTF-8, we may find lone surrogates.
+Either we forbid transforming
+WTF-8 to a four-bytes per codepoint format (bad), or we have to implement WTF-32.

+(p.
+48)
+>U2C() is cited once elsewhere in this document.
+But not yet implemented? or discarded?

+Forgot to document it :/ It was implemented as a method, but not as a (new) BIF.
+Fixed: https://github.com/RexxLA/rexx-repository/blob/master/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md#u2c-unicode-to-character